connahyah/IsolatedIsopods/README.md

 3) Compare superhost status and price

-4) Compare bedroom and price
+4) Compare number of bedrooms and price

-5) Compare bathroom and price
+5) Compare number of bathrooms and price

 6) Compare fees and price